The Vampire Diaries season 8: Production

 Filming for the season began on July 20, 2016.
-It was announced on July 23, 2016, that season 8 of The Vampire Diaries would be the series' last and co-creater Kevin Williamson would return as a showrunner.
+It was announced on July 23, 2016, that season 8 of The Vampire Diaries would be the series' last and co-creator Kevin Williamson would return as a showrunner.
 Filming for the season ended on February 8, 2017.

 Casting

 On January 26, 2017, it was announced that Nina Dobrev would return as Elena Gilbert in the series finale.
 At the end of the episode, "It's Been a Hell of a Ride" on February 24, 2017, it was revealed that Dobrev would reprise her role of Katherine Pierce as well.

 Reception

 Critical response

 Based on 16 reviews, the eighth season holds a 100% on Rotten Tomatoes with an average rating of 8 out of 10.
 The site's critics' consensus reads, "Even into its eighth season, The Vampire Diaries exceeds genre expectations while still servicing fans with Nina Dobrev's return."